gelicia/tweetSkirt/README.md

 curl https://api.spark.io/v1/devices/deviceID/buildString -d access_token=accessToken -d "args=1,END"
 ```

+Characters outside of the ASCII range will be converted to spaces.
+Ampersands are a special case because the Spark API doesn't like them - it looks for %26 and converts that into an ampersand.
+Your bot should convert ampersands into %26.

 ### /sparktweet-twitter-bot/
 This directory contains the node program that will look to twitter for tweets and queue them to display, then display them off the queue.